Luke-Skycrawler/Lego-Projective-Dynamics/README.md

 ![](assets/demo.gif)

-Don't be fooled by this shitty demo.
+And don't be fooled by this shitty demo.
 I don't normally trust it to work.